-A statistical analysis was carried out on a body of data (198 tests) consisting of wool and wool rich carpets tested according to the fire test AS ISO 9239 Part 1 to assess the likelihood of compliance with the BCA requirements for floor coverings for Class 2 to 9 buildings (BCA Volume 1, Specification C1.10a).
-The statistical analysis was performed based on 198 test reports of tests to AS ISO 9239.1 from NATA or ILAC accredited test laboratories.
-The criterion used was that a carpet of similar construction should have an estimated probability of failure on each test of less than 0.1%.
-This was considered to provide a level of safety that will satisfy the Performance Requirements CP4, of the BCA 2007.
+A statistical analysis was carried out on a body of data (198 tests) consisting of wool and wool rich carpets tested according to the fire test AS ISO 9239 Part 1-2003 to assess the likelihood of compliance with the BCA requirements for floor coverings for Class 2 to 9 buildings (BCA Volume 1, Specification C1.10).
+The statistical analysis was performed based on 198 test reports of tests to AS ISO 9239.1-2003 from NATA or ILAC accredited test laboratories.
+The criterion used was that a carpet of similar construction should have an estimated probability of failure to meet acceptance criteria stated by BCA Volume 1 2019 Specification C1.10 Clause 3 for critical radiant heat flux (CRF) and smoke development rate (SDR) on each test of less than 0.1%.
+This was considered to provide a level of safety that will satisfy the Performance Requirements CP4, of the BCA Volume 1 2019 (and versions of this building code current at the time of publishing previous revisions of this report).